tidewave-ai/tidewave_python/README.md

 # Tidewave

-> Tidewave Web for Django and Flask is currently in alpha testing!
+> Tidewave Web for Django, FastAPI, and Flask is currently in alpha testing!

 Tidewave is the coding agent for full-stack web app development, deeply integrated with Python web frameworks, from the database to the UI.
 [See our website](https://tidewave.ai) for more information.